johnfacey/ocapi-proxy/README.md

 Edit the config.json to match the server you are using.
 If you are using a service such as https://ngrok.com you may need to add the url to your Business Manager allowed origins.
 **NOTE:** This package only forwards OCAPI requests from one point to another.
-The main purpose is for routing data around CORS and is typically useful for Mobile Applications.
+The main purpose is for routing data around CORS and is typically useful for Mobile Applications. x-dw-client-id as a header attribute must be used instead of client_id as a url parameter.

 ## Prerequisites
 ```